rohandhiman222/codingexpress-cli/README.md

 6. Test APIs using the generated Postman collection.

----

 ## Notes

 - Ensure MongoDB is running locally or provide valid `DB_URI_*` values in `.env`.
 - For production, secure your `.env` file and restrict `CORS_ORIGIN`.
 - Run `npm audit fix` if vulnerabilities are reported during initialization.
 - Customize validators (`app/validators/*.js`) and schemas (`app/models/*.js`) as needed.

----

-## Downloading This README

-To download this README as a Markdown file:

-1. Copy the content above.
-2. Save it to a file named `README.md` using a text editor (e.g., VS Code, Notepad).
-3. Alternatively, if viewing this in a browser or compatible interface, use the provided download functionality to save it as `README.md`.

-Coding Express CLI streamlines Express.js development with a structured, secure, and scalable foundation.
-Happy coding!